raphink/Augeas-book/en/08-stock-modules-reference/01-chapter8.markdown

 ## The Rsyncd Module
 Description of the module

-## The Rx Module
-Description of the module

 ## The Samba Module
 Description of the module

 ## The Securetty Module
-Description of the module

-## The Sep Module
 Description of the module

 ## The Services Module